nikolai-shilin/test/README.md

 ## Several stylistic issues
 - distances may vary due to different distances between the elements - hard to decide which to choose
 - fetch data is not implemented due to the lack of the API
+- debounce function is not implemented due to the lack of the API